 The 5 Best Cheap Stocks To Buy Now was written by Prakash Kolli and originally appeared on Wealth of Geeks.
 It has been republished with permission.
+Prakash Kolli is the founder of the Dividend Power site.
+He is a self-taught investor and blogger on dividend growth stocks and financial independence.
 Disclaimer: The author is not a licensed or registered investment adviser or broker/dealer.
 He is not providing you with individual investment advice.
 Please consult with a licensed investment professional before you invest your money.

 Everyone loves to buy something on sale.
 For investors, that means finding undervalued stocks.

 Although available during bull markets, investors usually find more cheap stocks during bear markets.
 Prices drop, sometimes falling too far, making some stocks a deal, like in 2022.
 Hence, now is a good time for investors to scour lists and find the best cheap stocks to buy.

 Below is a list of the five great cheap stocks to buy now.
 But first, let's explore this concept.

 Cheap stocks are undervalued equities.
 That doesn't mean stocks whose price is below a dollar amount.
 You should not buy a stock solely because it is priced below $10 per share, $5 per share, or some other price point.
 Some stocks are at a low price due to the company's declining revenue.

 Even worse, some companies' businesses may be in decline, and they cannot recover.
 Buying stocks like these because they are priced low will probably cause a loss of principal.
 They are often cheap or undervalued for a reason and can usually go lower.